OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 ##### adb

-[adb](https://developer.android.com/studio/command-line/adb "Android Debug Bridge") (Android Debug Bridge) ships with the Android SDK, bridges the gap between your local development environment and a connected Android device.
+[adb](https://developer.android.com/studio/command-line/adb "Android Debug Bridge") (Android Debug Bridge), shipped with the Android SDK, bridges the gap between your local development environment and a connected Android device.
 You'll usually leverage it to test apps on the emulator or a connected device via USB or WiFi.
-Use the `adb devices` command to list the connected devices and execute it with the `-l` argument to retrieve more details on these devices.
+Use the `adb devices` command to list the connected devices and execute it with the `-l` argument to retrieve more details on them.

 ```shell
 $ adb devices -l